 - Additional vehicles for Impact/ReNU to increase territory where students can serve

 - Build upon success stories

-- Improve service
+- Improve quality and range of service

 Community Partner Focus